ajinkyakadu/BinaryTomo/README.md

 ![equation](/extras/dual.jpg)

 This convex program is a Lagrangian dual of the main problem.
-The primal solution is retrieved from a dual solution using
+The binary image is retrieved from a dual solution using

 ![equation](/extras/relation.jpg)